AI & Privacy

 Phi-4-Reasoning (14B Parameters)

-A fine-tuned variant specifically optimized for reasoning tasks.
+A fine-tuned variant specifically optimized for complex reasoning tasks through supervised fine-tuning and reinforcement learning.

 Key Specifications: